 What is it?

 Blackboard is the University of Bristol's centrally supported online learning environment.
-It has a range of tools for communication, collaboration, assessment and content management, as well as providing an online space for activities to support student learning and.
+It has a range of tools for communication, collaboration, assessment, feedback, reflection and content management, as well as providing an online space for activities to support student learning.
 In 2011-12 spaces for social or non-teaching activities were introduced called organisations.
 Blackboard is an example of a virtual learning environment or VLE: